richk1/HelloWorldRUI/README.md

 simple example.
 This code works, but I wouldn't be at all surprised if someone more experienced could point out at least a few 'bad' things in it.

-(I think my biggest problem was getting the bindings to work.
-And that wasn't working because I hadn't been using a compatible version of the Splat service locater code in my app.xaml.cs file.
+(My biggest problem was getting the bindings to work.
+I think that was because I was using a version of the Splat service locater code in my app.xaml.cs file that was incompatible with the rest of my code.
 I had tried using different versions of that line that I copied from various documentation sources/examples, but not evidently ones that were in sync with the rest of my code.
 The sample that finally solved my problem was one of the two buried in the ReactvieUI source code itself - ReactiveDemo.
 This is the code the ReactiveUI 'Getting Started' page currently walks you through.)

 ----
 ## This Example